chabermehl/Pinball/README.md

 8/31/18
 Pinball

-Runs from executable jar file.
+Runs from executable jar file on my machine.
+Is not working on anything else.
+I tried every way of making a jar on the front page of google and no dice.

 GameManager.java is the entry point.

 Features: